 Fanny Botto was raised in Santiago, Chile, in a Palestinian family with roots in Bethlehem.
 In Chile she studied at the Red Cross School of Nurses and in the Goethe Institute.
 An early Jewish-Palestinian Living Room Dialogue Group member, Fanny participates in the charitable activities of the Bethlehem Associaton.
 She is presently co-compiling for the Dialogue a new book of Palestinian and Jewish food -- "Recipes for Peace."

-Hildegard “Hilde” Gattmann is on the Social Action Committee of Peninsula Temple Beth El and is a member of the Jewish Community Relations Council.
+Hildegard “Hilde” Gattmann, is a Holocaust refugee from Nazi Germany where 16 of her close relatives perished.
+She is on the Social Action Committee of Peninsula Temple Beth El and is a member of the Jewish Community Relations Council.
 Hilde and Eric received a special 30th Anniversary Israel Bond Award in recognition of their devoted service.
-As a professional Social Worker, she worked for Mills Peninsula Senior Focus, the Burlingame Easter Seal Society, and ReCare, after creating the innovative Elder Abuse Prevention Program for Catholic Charities.
+As a professional Social Worker, Hilde worked for Mills Peninsula Senior Focus, the Burlingame Easter Seal Society, and ReCare, after creating the innovative Elder Abuse Prevention Program for Catholic Charities.
 Hilde has taught “Living and Thinking Positively” for the College of San Mateo Emeritus Institute.

 Sandra Kahn was born and raised in Mexico City, the descendant of Russian Jewish immigrants.
 Fluent in Hebrew, she lived on a kibbutz in Israel as part of the Zionist youth movement, Hashomer Atzair.
 Dr. Kahn now practices Orthodontics in Pacifica and in Redwood City, Calif., and has taught at University of the Pacific School of Dentistry.
 She is an active member of Rotary International.